scylladb/scylla-monitoring/docs/source/monitoring_stack.rst

 Scylla Monitoring Stack collects Scylla logs using Loki and generates metrics and alerts based on these logs.
 To use this feature, you need to direct logs from each Scylla node to Loki.
 The recommended method to do this is by using rsyslog_, where Scylla Monitoring (Loki) acts as an additional rsyslog server.
-Note that you can have Scylla to send logs to more than one log collection service.
+.. note:: Scylla can send logs to more than one log collection service.

 .. _rsyslog: https://www.rsyslog.com/